Pugdundee Safaris Lodges: The perfect base for seeing tigers and wildlife in India

 DON’T: Don’t pressure the guides and naturalists to “produce” a tiger, as if they can make them appear at will.
 You make their lives very difficult when you do this, destroy the peace, and miss the moment.
 Nature has its own rhythms and we can all gain a lot from connecting to and flowing with these rhythms — rather than trying to force and control them.

-India Tours: Tiger safari in India
+India Tours: Wildlife and Tiger safari in India

 Thanks to Pugdundee Safaris